 Festivals and Fairs in Assam

-Assam is a colorful state of northeastern India that celebrates a lot of colorful festivals with great zeal and vigor.
+The colorful state of Northeast India celebrates a lot of colorful festivals with great zeal and vigor.
 It is also home to different tribes, which are renowned for their distinct cultures, customs, and lifestyles.
-Some of the major festivities in Assam include Bohag Bihu, Kati Bihu, Magh Bihu, Ambubachi, Biswakarma Puja, Dolyatra, Janmashtami, Rasa Puja, Barpeta, sabha, Bhel Diya Festival, Me-Dum-Me-Phi, Kamrup Bhatheli, and many more.
-You can attend these festivities and get the glimpses of the rich cultural heritage of the state.
+Some of the major festivals in Assam include Bohag Bihu, Kati Bihu, Magh Bihu, Ambubachi, Biswakarma Puja, Dolyatra, Janmashtami, Rasa Puja, Barpeta, sabha, Bhel Diya Festival, Me-Dum-Me-Phi, and Kamrup Bhatheli that lures many tourists and enhance Assam Tourism.
+You can attend these festivities and get glimpses of the rich cultural heritage of the state.
 Ambubachi Mela, Brahmaputra Beach Festival, Elephant Festival, and Tea Festival are some of the other popular festivals of the state.

 Nightlife in Assam